 Easier said than done, right?
 I know I’m always catching myself in the middle of a scroll when I could be doing something that would actually make me feel good.

 But even reducing the time you spend on social media can really help your mental health.
 It can make the social comparison trap less rampant when you don’t feel inferior to every perfectly curated post you see!

 4. Schedule that therapy appointment

 One of the most crucial self care activities you can do as a highly sensitive person is therapy!
-Therapy can certainly be the more “uncomfortable” task when it comes to working on your mental health, but the benefits are so impactful.
+Therapy can certainly be a more “uncomfortable” task, but the benefits are so impactful.